ElementsProject/lightning/doc/lightningd.8.md

 Your other main preparation would be to set up a mainnet Bitcoin fullnode, i.e. run a bitcoind(1) instance.
-The rest of this quick start guide will assume you are reckless and want to spend real funds on Lightning.
-Indicate *network=bitcoin* in your *config* file explicitly.
+The rest of this quick start guide will assume you are reckless and want to spend real funds on
+Lightning: otherwise indicate *network=testnet* in your *config* file explicitly.

-C-Lightning needs to communicate with the Bitcoin Core RPC.
+Core Lightning needs to communicate with the Bitcoin Core RPC.
 You can set this up using *bitcoin-datadir*, *bitcoin-rpcconnect*, *bitcoin-rpcport*, *bitcoin-rpcuser*, and *bitcoin-rpcpassword* options in your *config* file.